 Staff helped patients to be involved in decisions about care and treatment.
-They were aware of the Accessible Information Standard (a requirement to make sure that patients and their carers can access and understand the information that they are given.)
+They were aware of the Accessible Information Standard (a requirement to make sure that patients and their carers can access and understand the information that they are given).

-- Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available.
-The practice computer system alerted staff if the patient required alterative communication systems. - Staff helped patients and their carers find further information and access community and advocacy services.
-They helped them ask questions about their care and treatment. - The practice proactively identified carers and supported - The practices GP patient survey results were in line with local and national averages for questions relating to involvement in decisions about care and treatment.
+- Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available and the practice website and associated information was translated in over 40 different languages. - Staff helped patients and their carers find further information and access community and advocacy services.
+They helped them ask questions about their care and treatment. - The practice proactively identified carers and supported them - The practices GP patient survey results were mostly in line with local and national averages for questions relating to involvement in decisions about care and treatment.
+The practice with the patient participation group carried out its own annual patient satisfaction survey in response to the national GP survey and results from this were in line with local and national averages from the national GP patient survey.